Pentagration-AH-JP-MG/CapstoneCSUMBOceansideLibrary2020/README.md

 # CapstoneCSUMBOceansideLibrary2020
 Implementation of web-based pick/check-out system integrated with Sierra DNA and SIP protocol

+Note: We used JetBrains IntelliJ IDEA as the IDE for this project https://www.jetbrains.com/idea/

 ***

 Licensed under Apache License, Version 2.0 https://opensource.org/licenses/Apache-2.0 as of 10-October-2020.